 You’ll also have access to a mentor handbook, which you can use throughout your mentoring relationship.

 And don’t worry, your commissioner and leader in training coordinator will be on hand to support you.

 How much time will I need to give?

-There is no specified time commitment for being a mentor, but we do expect you to be committed to your mentee.
-As a minimum, you'll need to:
+There is no specific time to give to being a mentor, but we do expect you to be committed to your mentee.

 How do I get involved?

 Have a chat with your local commissioner and ask her to put your name forward.
-Alternatively, contact the leadership qualification coordinator in your local area.
+Or you can contact the leader in training coordinator in your local area.